learnk8s/learnk8s.io/src/microsAuthentication/content.md

 1. A valid session is created for your user.
 The session might describe what groups you belong to.
 1. Every request proxied through Keycloak has to validate the current session, or you will be asked to log in again.

-The same is valid for two app within your infrastrucure.
+The same is valid for the two apps within your infrastrucure.

 1. The caller makes a request to Keycloack with its API key and secret to retrieve a session token.
 1. The caller makes a request to the second app using the token.
 1. The second app retrieves the token from the request and validates with Keycloak.
 1. If the token is valid, it replies to the request.

-You might have not noticed, but Kubernetes offers the same primitives as the authorisation service with Service Accounts, Roles and RoleBindings.
+You might have not noticed, but Kubernetes offers the same primitives as the authentication and authorisation service with Service Accounts, Roles and RoleBindings.

 ## Kubernetes as an authorisation server